Luxury SUVs: Midsize Segment

 Three-Row Midsize Luxury SUVs

-One of our favorite applications of diesel power is in midsize SUVs.
-Better fuel economy and bigger torque figures are both welcome enhancements in these not-small vehicles.
-Diesel power is available in the BMW X5 and Land Rover Discovery.
+A diesel engine can provide better fuel economy and bigger torque figures, which are both welcome enhancements in these not-small vehicles.
+As of right now, diesel power is only available in the Land Rover Discovery.

-There are six midsize luxury SUVs currently offered with hybrid power: the Acura MDX, BMW X5, Infiniti QX60, Mercedes-Benz GLE, Porsche Cayenne and Volvo XC90, three of which are plug-ins.
-The BMW X5 xDrive40e offers the highest range at 540 miles, while the Cayenne S E-Hybrid boasts 416 total horsepower.
+There are four midsize luxury SUVs currently offered with hybrid power: the Acura MDX, Mercedes-Benz GLE, Porsche Cayenne and Volvo XC90, two of which are plug-ins.
+The XC90 PHEV offers 432 miles of range, while the Cayenne S E-Hybrid boasts 455 total horsepower.